Saying Goodbye to Expedition 8.5 and Hello to Unifier - Part 2

 A Case Study From A Technical Perspective

 Now, back then, web applications were not as popular as they are now.
 Expedition 8.5 and older expects a user to be working with it at all times.
 So, when you print, a dialog is displayed with printing options.
-Suppose you want to print to a PDF - there will be another dialog to enter the PDF filename, and then the user needs to enter the destination filename and press the OK button to actually save the file.
+If you want to print to a PDF, there will be another dialog to enter the PDF filename, and then the user needs to enter the destination filename and press the OK button to actually save the file.

 Automation to the rescue

-Other than that, we had some minor issues that we were able to work around - the tree structure in Expedition 8.5 is archived in a different format than PCM 13 & PCM 14, we had to do some wizardry to understand how the printing process worked in Expedition 8.5, what files were copied where, etc..., and we also had to automate the report generation, since we were comparing literally thousands of documents and dozens of document types, and the only way to properly compare all that was with automation and with proper summaries.
+Other than that, we had some minor issues that we were able to work around.
+The tree structure in Expedition 8.5 is archived in a different format than PCM 13 & PCM 14, so we had to do some wizardry to understand how the printing process worked in Expedition 8.5.
+We also had to automate the report generation, since we were comparing literally thousands of documents and dozens of document types, and the only way to properly compare all that was with automation and with proper summaries.